Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 • Incessant rumination: People experiencing cognitive decline can feel chronic stress or get stuck in a fight-or-flight response.

-Why Age-Related Cognitive Decline Occurs
+The Causes of Age-Related Cognitive Decline

 There are four main reasons age-related cognitive decline may occur: